hector2110/precision_play/README.md

 ## Usage

+If you are interested in accessing the data for this project, please visit this link https://challengedata.ens.fr/challenges/143 and register for the challenge to obtain the dataset.

-Clone the repository to your local machine.
+Then, clone the repository to your local machine.

 Execute the provided scripts and notebooks in the following sequence: